nash94/cool-compiler/README.md

 cool-compiler
 =============

-compiler code for the &quot;COOL&quot; programming language
+Compiler code for the &quot;COOL&quot; programming language